Reflection positivity and invertible topological phases: The CRT theorem for general symmetry types

 We take Lorentz signature as our starting point.
 Let $\RR^{1,n-1}$ be the standard vector space with basis~$e_0,e_1,\dots ,e_{n-1}$ and the standard inner product: $\langle e_0,e_0 \rangle=1$, $\langle e_i,e_i \rangle=-1,\;i=1,\dots ,n-1$, and $\langle e_\mu ,e_\nu \rangle=0,\;\mu \not= \nu $.
 Its isometry group is the orthogonal group~$O_{1,n-1}$.
 The group of components of~$O_{1,n-1}$ is isomorphic to~$\pmo\times \pmo$; an orthogonal transformation either preserves or exchanges the two components of timelike vectors~$\xi $ (vectors with $\langle \xi ,\xi \rangle>0$), and it either preserves or reverses the orientation of any spacelike codimension~1 subspace.
 In terms of the block matrix~$\left(\begin{smallmatrix} a&\alpha \\\eta &A \end{smallmatrix}\right)\in O_{1,n-1}$ the first question is the sign of the real number~$a$ and the second the determinant of the $(n-1)\times (n-1)$ matrix~$A$.
 The identity component of~$O_{1,n-1}$ has a unique (up to isomorphism) connected double covering group~$\Spin_{1,n-1}$.
 It is contained in the even subalgebra of a real Clifford algebra, and there are two equally good choices for the signs:

 The Lorentz orthogonal group~$O_{1,n-1}$ has a complexification~$O_n(\CC)$ consisting of complex $n\times n$~orthogonal matrices.
-This complex group has two components distinguished by the determinant, which for an orthogonal matrix is~$\pm1$.
-The identity component~$SO_n(\CC)$ has a subgroup which is the union of the two components of~$O_{1,n-1}$ of matrices with determinant~1.
+This complex group has two components distinguished by the determinant, which is~$\pm1$.
+The identity component~$SO_n(\CC)$ has a subgroup that is the union of the two components of~$O_{1,n-1}$ of matrices with determinant~1.
 Also, $SO_n(\CC)$~has a unique connected double covering group~$\Spin_n(\CC)$, which contains~$\Spin_{1,n-1}$ as a subgroup.
 The complex Lie group~$O_n(\CC)$ deformation retracts onto its maximal compact subgroup~$O_n$, which is the group of orthogonal symmetries of the real vector space spanned by

 with its inherited negative definite inner product.
-The identity component~$SO_{n-1}$ has a unique connected double covering group~$\Spin_n$, which is the maximal compact subgroup of~$\Spin_n(\CC)$.
+Here $i$~is a choice of complex number with~$i^2=-1$.
+The identity component~$SO_{n}$ has a unique connected double covering group~$\Spin_n$, which is the maximal compact subgroup of~$\Spin_n(\CC)$.
 It is contained in the even subalgebra of a real Clifford algebra, and again there are two equally good choices for the signs:

-The orthogonal group~$O_{1,n-1}$ has many double cover groups which contain $\Spin_{1,n-1}$ as identity component, but we are only interested in those groups which complexify.
-It is easiest to begin with the compact orthogonal group~$O_n$, which has two double covers~$\Ppm_n$ with identity component~$\Spin_n$.
-Each is a subgroup of invertible elements in a real Clifford algebra: $\Ppm_n\subset \Cliff^{\pm}_n$.
+The four-component orthogonal group~$O_{1,n-1}$ has many double cover groups with identity component $\Spin_{1,n-1}$; we discuss two of them in~\S\ref{subsec:10.1}.
+In the remainder of this subsection we focus on the two-component compact orthogonal group~$O_n$, which has two double covers~$\Ppm_n$ with identity component~$\Spin_n$.
+Each is a subgroup of invertible elements in a real Clifford algebra: $\Ppm_n\subset \Cliff_{\pm n}$.
 They are group extensions

 Observe that $\Pp_1\cong \zt\times \zt$ and $\Pm_1\cong \zmod4$.